anpom21/scripts-at-hand/README.md

 - Updates `config.yaml` `scripts:` section.
 - Ensures `.sh` scripts are executable.
 - Ensures `logs/<script_name>/` exists for each script.
+- Detects script content collisions using SHA256 hashes.

+## Interactive Search

+`aris search` provides a simple, effective search experience:

+- Type your search query and press Enter
+- Results appear numbered 1-10 with highlighted matches
+- Type a number (e.g., `3`) to select that result
+- Or type a new search query to refine your search
+- Type `exit`, `quit`, or press Ctrl+C to exit
+- Searches in both script names and descriptions
+- Selected commands are clearly displayed: `aris <script_name>`

+This approach is reliable, works in all terminals, and provides clear selection feedback.

+## Features

+### Smart Script Naming
+- Scripts maintain their original filenames
+- Collision resolution only when necessary
+- Clear error messages for duplicate content

+### Hash-based Collision Detection
+- Detects when multiple scripts have identical content
+- Warns about duplicate functionality
+- Helps maintain clean script organization

+### Execution Path Control
+- Scripts can specify their working directory
+- Supports relative path dependencies
+- Per-repository and per-script configuration

 ## Notes / Extensions